helliott20/dmarc-analyser/docs/ONBOARDING_IMPLEMENTATION.md

 # Onboarding Wizard Implementation

-A comprehensive multi-step onboarding wizard to guide new users through the initial setup of the DMARC Analyzer application.
+A comprehensive multi-step onboarding wizard to guide new users through the initial setup of the DMARC Analyser application.

 ## Overview